-One of the most common problems that prevent the Start/Stop button to work is a weak battery in the key fob.
-As the battery in the key start gets old, it will unlock/lock the doors but it will not have enough power to send a signal to the car for the Engine Start function.
+A weak battery in the key fob is one of the most common problems that prevent the Start/Stop button from working.
+As the battery in the key start gets old, it will unlock/lock the doors, but it will not have enough power to send a signal to the car for the Engine Start function.

-If your Mercedes push start does not work change the batteries in your key fob first.
+If your Mercedes push start does not work, change your key fob’s batteries first.
 Follow this guide to learn how to change the Mercedes key fob battery.

 Note that sometimes new batteries don’t solve the problem.
-This can be because the “new” batteries may have sat on the shelf of your local store for years and are also discharged as well.
+This can be because the “new” batteries may have sat on the shelf of your local store for years and are also discharged.
 Check the production date on the battery packing before you install them.

-Your Mercedes-Benz will not start when you press the START button if you are not pressing the brake pedal.
+Your Mercedes-Benz will not start when you press the START button without pressing the brake pedal.
 Only the dashboard lights will turn on.
 Make sure you are pressing the brake pedal firmly.

 Vehicle is locked